ArduPilot/ardupilot_wiki/common/source/docs/common-compass-setup-advanced.rst

 the declination in flight using the Channel 6 tuning knob on your transmitter by following these steps:

 #.
-Connect your APM/PX4 to the Mission Planner
+Connect your Pixhawk (or other board) to the Mission Planner
 #.
 Go to the **Software \| Copter Pids** screen
 #.
 Set the Ch6 Opt to "Declination", Min to "0.0" and Max to "3.0".
    This will give a tunable range of -30 to +30 degrees.
 Set Max to